-With all the stuff that fills up our lives at this time of year, it can be helpful to do a few things that will keep “normal life” from completely slipping into the abyss of continual messes, never-ending laundry piles, and an always-full dish sink.
+It can be very helpful to do a handful of things to keep “normal life” from completely slipping into the abyss of continual messes, never-ending laundry piles, and an always-full dish sink.
+That way you can truly enjoy your visitors and provide them with a (somewhat) peaceful home during their stay.

 1. Do one load of laundry most days.

 As much as possible, throw a load of laundry into the washer every morning and try to complete the cycle of wash, dry, fold, and put-away before bedtime.
-Of course, some days won’t allow for all of that, but if you make an effort, even when you have company, you won’t have to worry about catching up on all the things once the days calm down.
+Of course, some days won’t allow for all of that, but if you make an effort, even when you have company, you won’t have to worry about catching up on all the things once your guests go home.

 2. Do the dishes every evening (or first thing in the morning).

-Try not to go to bed with dishes covering every flat surface in the kitchen, but even if you can’t wash every single dish in the evening, at least try to finish up first thing in the morning.
-It will help you be diligent about keeping up with the dishes throughout the day if you’re starting with an empty sink and counter.
+Try not to go to bed with dishes covering every flat surface in the kitchen.
+But even if you can’t wash every single dish in the evening, at least try to finish up first thing in the morning.
+It will help you be diligent about keeping up with the dishes throughout the day if you’re starting things off with an empty sink and counter.

 3. Tidy up the house every morning.